louiseGrandjonc/louisemeta.com/content/drafts/intro-to-indexes.md

 # Introduction

 When I understand what's happening precisely in my database, it helps me make smarter choices.
-It's why I focused on `EXPLAIN` and the algorithms used as you can read [here](/blog/explain/).
-Because to me it was the best way to understand why things were not working like expected.
+It's why [previous articles](/blog/explain/) focused on `EXPLAIN` and the algorithms used.
+Because to me, it was the best way to understand why things were not working as expected.

 And I believe that when it comes to indexes, it's the same.
-Of course you could use your ORM to add an index on a column you kind of randomly picked, but there's a smarter way...
+Of course you could use your ORM to add an index on a column you picked kind of randomly, but there's a smarter way...
 First because ORMs create BTrees and if you're using PostgreSQL there are other types that can be very handy.
-Understanding their structure, how they are searched and updated might help you pick the one that fits your usecase the best.
+Understanding their structure, how they are searched and updated, might help you pick the one that best fits your usecase.
-I also hope that studying what's going on internally might raise, us developers, our awareness on the cost of having multiple (and some unused ;) ) indexes.
+I also hope that studying what's going on internally might raise, us developers, an awareness on the cost of having multiple (and some unused ;) ) indexes.

 So in this series of article, I will cover the magical world of the following indexes types: